integrii/flaggy/README.md

 <img src="https://img.shields.io/badge/license-Unlicense-blue.svg">
 </p>

 Sensible command-line flag parsing with support for subcommands and positional values.
 Flags can be at any position.
-No required project or package layout like [Cobra](https://github.com/spf13/Cobra), and **no third party package dependencies**.
+No required project or package layout like [Cobra requires](https://github.com/spf13/cobra/issues/641), and **no third party package dependencies**!

 Check out the [godoc](http://godoc.org/github.com/integrii/flaggy), [examples directory](https://github.com/integrii/flaggy/tree/master/examples), and [examples in this readme](https://github.com/integrii/flaggy#super-simple-example) to get started quickly.